apisandipas/apisandipas/README.md

 🧑🏼‍🚀 Sky-watcher.
 🎙 Musician.
 🪴 Terrible Houseplant Parent
+and...

-> I’m an experienced front-end-focused full stack developer with a passion for building Good Experiences.
+> ... an experienced front-end-focused full stack developer with a passion for building Good Experiences.
 I’m driven by an insatiable thirst for knowledge, a deep love of problem solving, and a desire to turn out quality work.
 I m a careful planner who values working smart over working hard and has an unending love for Open Source.

 ### Tools I 💗